pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Impact focus
 - Legacy preservation

-### Dynasty Trust Maximization
+### Legacy Trust Maximization

-#### Optimizing Your Dynasty Trust
+#### Optimizing Your Legacy Trust

-The South Dakota Dynasty Trust is the cornerstone of your 365-year dynasty plan.
+The South Dakota Dynasty Trust is the cornerstone of your 365-year Legacy plan.
 Maximizing its effectiveness requires careful planning and ongoing management.

 #### Trust Maximization Strategies